Level crossings by country: Estonia

 Most protected crossings are equipped with LED-lights.
-Non-gated crossings have a crossbuck fitted, but gated ones do not.
+Some were used with incandescent lights (Svetofor equipment), which are used from USSR with a pole with bells (ZPT-12, ZPT-24, Revun-2), lights (150mm, 200mm), and gate mechanisms (ASH-26065U).
+Non-gated crossings have a crossbuck mounted, but gated ones do not.
 All gated crossings have half-barriers though some are marginally longer than others.
-Alarms may vary.
-Many crossings use the same alarm sound used on Polish crossings, very rarely fire alarms, sometimes a simple high pitch beep.
-Some non-gated crossings have a white flashing light that flashes when the crossing is inactive.
-In less populated areas crossings are fitted with just a crossbuck and sometimes a stop sign.
-A few USSR era signals still remain, however due to their obsolescence they are being replaced.
+Bells may vary.
+Many crossings use the same bell sound used on Polish crossings, very rarely fire alarms, sometimes a simple high pitch beep that sounds the same as the normal Romanian e-bell.
+Some non-gated crossings have a white flashing light that flashes when the crossing is clear.
+In less populated areas, crossings are mounted with just a crossbuck and sometimes a stop sign added below to indicate a small crossing.
+A few Svetofor signals was still remained, however, due to their obsolescence, they were already being replaced.
+Newly recently refurbished level crossings uses the stylized equipment that is similar to the Spanish level crossings; features LED lights, bells, and gates when is used.
+The crossings found on the lines maintained by Eesti Raudtee use a crossing information sign below the lights with a telephone number to call in case of an emergency.